PaperMC/docs/docs/velocity/admin/how-to/security.md

 - Vulnerable to attack if the attacker can get a server on the same node as your proxy is on

-## Other Important Security Advice
+## Other important security advice

 This common-sense general advice goes without saying: